-October jobs report could show hiring regained steam after delta variant eased
+U.S. economy added 531,000 jobs in October as hiring swelled again

 Economists have long said the public health crisis is the most major impediment to the recovery.
 The pandemic in recent months has taken a heavy toll on parents, particularly mothers, many of whom dropped out of the workforce to care for their families.

-Bill Adams, senior economist for The PNC Financial Services Group, said that the steady decrease in unemployment claims are part of a handful of signs that indicate to a stronger month in the labor market in October.

-“It points to a tightening job market and stronger job gains,” he said, saying he was predicting about two to three times the level of jobs added from September, when the country added 194,000 jobs.

-Anecdotally, some business owners say they’ve been able to make more progress in hiring up in the last six weeks.
+Anecdotally, some business owners said they’ve been able to make more progress in hiring up in the last six weeks.
 Business surveys, such as IHS Markit’s purchasing managers’ index, show that service sector employers — the largest portion of the economy, by far — are increasing workforce numbers at the quickest rate since June, when the country added nearly 1 million workers to the payrolls.

 And consumer confidence, the engine of the U.S. economy, reversed a months-long slide in October to mark higher numbers, according to the Conference Board’s monthly survey.
 Consumers were also the most optimistic about their own prospects to find jobs since 2000, the survey found.